 Page Life Expectancy metric measures the average time in seconds that pages stay in the buffer pool.
 It is closely related to page file usage – see here.

-Sustained low levels of PLE are a reliable indicator of SQL Server memory pressure.
-This pressure may be a result of high demand or from inefficient data organization, both physical and logical.
+Sustained low levels of PLE are a strong indicator of SQL Server memory pressure.
+This pressure may result from high demand or inefficient data organization, both physical and logical.

 Find out how you can save hours of work when investigating the root cause of this issue.